Reviews You Can Rely On

 Should You Buy the Rad Power RadWagon 5?

-The RadWagon 5 feels like a highly evolved machine with a multitude of comfort and utility features.
+The RadWagon 5 is a highly evolved machine with many comfort and utility features.
 The bike is great for hauling kids, useful for cargo, adept at errands, and incredibly user-friendly.
-It provides excellent ride quality, and while enjoyable, it isn't necessarily fun.
-Rad's primary focus in redesigning this bike was safety, which makes it as exciting as an old Volvo wagon.
-That said, it does its job well and feels like a pretty reasonable value; it should at least make your shortlist.
+It provides excellent ride quality, and while enjoyable, fun isn't one of the best descriptive words for it.
+It's clear that Rad's primary focus in redesigning this bike was safety, which gives it all the excitement of an old Volvo wagon.
+That said, it does its job well and feels like a reasonable value; it should at least make your shortlist.

 What Other E-Bikes Should You Consider?

-For less money, you can pick up the Lectric XPedition, which offers more cargo capacity but a slightly less refined ride.
-The XPedition is available with two batteries for the price of the RadWagon, giving it substantially more range, but it doesn't feel quite as stable to ride.
-If you want RadWagon stability in a more fun package, check out the Specialized Globe Haul ST. It's also wildly customizable, available in two different lengths, hauls up to 419 lbs, and can accommodate a huge range of riders.
-It costs a bit more, and so do its accessories, but it feels incredibly well-built.
+For less money, you can pick up the Lectric XPedition 2.0, which offers more cargo capacity but a less refined ride.
+The XPedition is available with two batteries for the price of the RadWagon, giving it substantially more range, but it lacks the RadWagon's stability.
+If you don't need quite this much bike, you might check out the shorter RadRunner Max.

 Credit: Joshua Hutchens